-Policymaking

-Programmes must be sustained once the seed funding period has ended.
-Demonstration projects alone will not be sufficient to change the development landscape in a sustainable manner.
-It has become clear that policy changes need to take place at the national level to optimise the potential of ICT for
+development.
+Implementing sector level ICT policies and implementation strategies is one of the ways governments can Policymaking achieve this.
+In each Country Programme the National ICT for Programmes must be sustained once the seed funding period Development Network, which consists of local partners, is the has ended.
+Demonstration projects alone will not be sufficient vehicle for addressing policy issues.
+The networks try to attract to change the development landscape in a sustainable manner. the attention of policymakers and convince them of the positive It has become clear that policy changes need to take place at impact of demonstration projects.
+Alongside this, IICD the national level to optimise the potential of ICT for Country Programmes managers also build on processes to